TaBayram/vscode-miisync/README.md

 * `Disable/Enable Download on Open`: Enables/Disables download functionality when a file is opened.
 * `Upload Current File`: Uploads the active file to the remote system.
 Also is in explorer context menu.
 * `Download Current File`: Downloads the active file from the remote system.
 Also is in explorer context menu.
+* `Upload Current Workspace`: Uploads the first workspace to the remote system.
+* `Download Current Workspace`: Downloads the first workspace from the remote system.
 * `Export Project`: Exports the project as a zip file.
 (Opens link)